stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/revision/get_parentnode/_index.md

 ## Revision.get_ParentNode method

 Gets the immediate parent node (owner) of this revision.
-This property will work for any revision type other than StyleDefinitionChange.
+This property will work for any revision type other than **StyleDefinitionChange**.